Cypress Forest Public Utility District (PUD) issues: flooding, Raveneaux, parks

 Calculations for each case are based on topographic map data in a 100 foot grid superimposed on a satellite photo

 The calculations all start with topographic map data, as elevations above sea level, in feet.
 These elevations are entered into a grid of 100 x 100 foot squares.
-The map images showing elevations and features are snapshots of a spreadsheet, with the 100 foot grid superimposed on a background satellite image.
-You can zoom in on the image to better read the elevations in feet, or other features.
-Elevations are entered in selected grid squares, and interpolated for the remaining grid squares.
+The map images that follow show the elevations.
+Those images are snapshots of a spreadsheet, with the 100 foot grid superimposed on a background satellite image.
+You can zoom in on the images to better read the elevations in feet, or other features.
+Elevations from topographic maps are entered in selected grid squares, and interpolated for the remaining grid squares.
 (Minimal data is entered in many areas outside of the basins, since that does not affect the basin results).

 The lowest elevation in the basin is also constrained to ensure drainage.
 A pure detention basin is supposed to dry out after a flood.
 So, the design assumes no depth lower than the normal level of Cypress Creek, plus some sloping above that level to ensure drainage.
 The basin can be dug deeper than that, if we want to have permanent ponds below the drainage level.
 Ponds will not help with flood control, but are generally considered more attractive.
 So the calculations are only to show the minimum amount of dirt to be excavated.
 To have ponds, we would need more truck loads of dirt removed.